Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Materials and Methods

-Computations from the rotational flamelet model were compared with axisymmetric counterflow diffusion flames from Cantera to validate proper qualitative flame zone behavior.
-Here, we present the case of a nitrogen-diluted hydrogen-oxygen counterflow diffusion flame.
-The oxidizer stream is pure \ce{O2} at 300 K, while the fuel stream is an equimolar mixture of \ce{H2} and \ce{N2} at 300 K. The pressure is set at 10 atmospheres (atm).
-A maximum local strain rate $S^*_{max}$ = 1,000,000~(1/s) is maintained in the flame zone.
-Equal strain rates along the $\xi$ and $z$ directions, i.e. $S_1 = S_2 = 0.5$, are considered in the rotational flamelet model to match the axisymmetry of Cantera.
-Axial velocity, temperature, and mass fraction profiles are compared and shown in Figure \ref{fig2}.
+A maximum local strain rate $S^*_{max}$ = 983,000~(1/s) is maintained in the flame zone.
+Equal strain rates along the $\xi$ and $z$ directions, i.e. $S_1 = S_2 = 0.5$ or $S^*_1 = S^*_2 = 491,500$~(1/s), are considered in the rotational flamelet model to match the axisymmetry of Cantera.
+Axial velocity, temperature, and mass fraction profiles are compared and shown in Fig. \ref{fig2}.
 There is excellent agreement in the various profiles within the diffusion layer.
-This is expected because local strain rate is the same by design.
-Equivalency of the local strain rate, combined with the central stagnation point in the flame zone require axial velocity profiles to closely match.
+This is expected because the local maximum strain rates are the same by design (less than $0.16\%$ error).
+Equivalency of the local strain rate, combined with the central stagnation point in the flame zone requires axial velocity profiles to closely match.
 Since the diffusion formulation is identical, as is the transport model, it follows that the advective-diffusive-chemical balance is the same, resulting in excellent agreement of scalar curves.
 Outside the diffusion layer, there are notable differences in velocity resulting from the mathematical framework the two codes are based on.